Determining the best time to visit Capitol Reef National Park depends on what you want to see and do.

 - August highs 88 / lows 63

-Fall is the next best season to visit Utah National Parks.
+Utah National Parks in the fall are spectacular!
 The temperatures aren’t as hot as summer and you can enjoy some fall color on the leaves!

 The temperatures are starting to cool off in the fall months which makes is perfect for outdoor activities!